-4" stainless steel flex vent piping is only allowed for use in masonry fireplaces and chimneys or factory built wood burning fireplaces with class A metal chimneys.
+4" stainless steel flex vent piping is only allowed for use in masonry fireplaces and chimneys or factory built wood-burning fireplaces with class A metal chimneys.

-Pellet venting pipe (also known as Type L vent) is constructed of two layers with air space between the layers.
+Pellet venting pipe is constructed of two layers with air space between the layers.
 This air space acts as an insulator and reduces the outside surface temperature to allow a clearance to combustibles of only 1 inch.
-The sections of pipe lock together to form an air tight seal in most cases.
+The sections of pipe lock together to form an air tight seal.
 Follow venting manufacturer's recommendations for sealing pipe joints.